-The meniscus is the crescent shaped cushion of cartilage in the knee, acromioclavicular, sternoclavicular, and temporomandibular joints.
+The meniscus is the crescent-shaped cushion of cartilage in the knee, acromioclavicular, sternoclavicular, and temporomandibular joints.
 If the meniscus becomes too badly damaged to be repaired it may have to be removed and replaced with donor cartilage.
 The purpose of meniscus transplantation is to replace the damaged meniscus cushion before the cartilage in the joint (articular cartilage) is damaged.
 The recovery period is a little longer, and patients must be very careful while ambulating for the first several weeks.

-Injection therapy uses a variety of injections to treat conditions such as ACL injuries, Achilles tendonitis, and osteoarthritis.
-Injection therapy may include platelet rich plasma treatments and hyaluronic acid injections.
+Regenerative medicine techniques use a variety of injections to treat conditions such as ACL injuries, Achilles tendonitis, and osteoarthritis.
+Injection therapy may include platelet-rich plasma treatments (PRP) and hyaluronic acid injections.